This blog post was last updated on Wednesday, January 29th.

 The new year is also an ideal time to ensure your team is on the same page by having team members make in-line edits to shared reports.

 Historical and dead deals offer endless insight into your pipeline, portfolio, processes, and trends, which your team can easily tap into on Dealpath.
-As you prepare for the new year, try thoroughly auditing these dead deals to identify bottlenecks and refine your investment strategy.
+As you prepare for the new year, create a dead deal analysis report to identify bottlenecks and refine your investment strategy.

 Some bottlenecks can be solved or minimized through simple process changes.
 For example, if a high percentage of deals die in due diligence, then it might make sense to increase rigor earlier on.
 On the other hand, a higher rate of dead deals in a certain submarket or sector might warrant less focus.